Author: Vlatka Vuković, Co-founder and Lead Consultant at Horvath Wolf d.o.o. CIPP/E, ISO 27001 LA, ISO 9001 LA

 Of course, to be permitted even to set up video surveillance, to begin with, such personal data processing must have a valid legal basis.

-* Read about legitimate interests for the processing of personal data in some of our future posts…
+Read about legitimate interests for the processing of personal data.

 Traveling can be quite tiresome, so massages and saunas might be the perfect antidote.